For macOS Sonoma

 Updating your software

 Periodically, Apple releases updates to macOS and bundled first-party apps.
-As updates may have been released since your Mac was packaged at the factory, it is a good idea to check for updates once initial setup is complete.
+As updates may have been released since your Mac was packaged at the factory, it is a good idea to check once initial setup is complete.
 To do this, choose Apple > System Settings, select General in the table, and click Software Update.
 If updates are available, click update now; note that you may need to restart your Mac to complete installation of some updates.

 Configuring VoiceOver to start automatically at login

 Note: For an audio demonstration of this process, check out the AppleVis podcast episode “How to Configure VoiceOver to Start Automatically when Logging into Your Mac.”

 By default, VoiceOver does not start automatically at the login prompt.
 To change this: